 The AutoBuild application is included in the Services for Excel additionally installed (add-in) product, which provides a custom toolbar that is added to Excel.
 For more information about this product, see Oracle Enterprise Data Quality for Product Data Services for Excel Reference Guide.

-AutoBuild can rapidly leverage your existing product information using Enterprise DQ for Product (EDQP) Smart Glossaries to create initial data lenses specific to your enterprise content.
-For example, a company may already know that their inventory includes pens, pencils, magic markers, and highlighters and may already have example structured content that contain information about each of these products.
-This data knowledge can be translated from an Excel worksheet into a data lens by the AutoBuild Application, which can save a significant amount of effort and cost.
+Autobuild can rapidly leverage your existing product information to create initial data lenses specific to your enterprise content.
+The use of Oracle Enterprise Data Quality for Product Data (EDQP) Smart Glossaries allows cross-domain knowledge to automatically be recognized in your data lenses.
+For example, a company with writing instruments inventory may have structured content containing information about each product category.
+This data knowledge can be transformed from an Excel worksheet into a data lens by the AutoBuild Application saving a significant amount of effort and cost.

-AutoBuild constructs the initial data lens by examining the product data examples.
+Autobuild constructs the initial data lens using the structured category and attribute information.
 Given sufficient information, the AutoBuild application can accomplish the following:

 Construct a full Item Definition hierarchy, complete with required, scoring, and optional attributes.

 Provide an initial set of classification rules.